 This card requires excellent credit.
 Any significant credit blemishes will likely disqualify your application.

-- Excellent Return on Restaurant Spending.
+- Excellent Return on Restaurant, Hotel, and Car Rental Spending.
 FlexPerks Gold earns unlimited 3 FlexPoints per $1 spent on restaurant purchases.
-If you save up your points to redeem for award flights or other travel purchases, that’s a 4.5% rate of return.
-For frequent diners, that value is hard to beat.
+Prepaid hotel and car rental purchases booked through the FlexPerks travel portal do even better, at 5 points per $1 spent.
+For frequent diners and travelers, that value is hard to beat.

 - Very Good Return on Airline and Gas Station Spending.
 FlexPerks Gold favors airline and gas station spending too.
 Both purchase categories earn unlimited 2 points per $1 spent on purchases.
 That’s a 3% rate of return when you redeem for award flights – again, a well-above-average value.